Member of the Month April 2021

 Martyr2 has generously been sharing knowledge and insight in the forums every day since he joined!

-Now lets here a cheering applause for Martyr2, the new Member of the Month April 2021, before we dive into the interview:
+Now lets hear a cheering applause for Martyr2, the new Member of the Month April 2021, before we dive into the interview:

 First the ultimately most important question in this part of the universe; How did you find SitePoint?
 What brought you here, and what makes you stick around??